 "This is My beloved Son on Whom My favor rests.
 Listen to Him." —Matthew 17:5

 Abram (Abraham) is the father of many nations (see Gn 12:2-3).
 He was and continues to be a blessing to the Jewish people, Muslims, and Christians.
-Yet as great as Abraham is, "the least born into the kingdom of God is greater than he" (Mt 11:11).
+But as great as Abraham is, "the least born into the kingdom of God is greater than he" (Mt 11:11).
 As sons and daughters of God the Father, we Christians are called to the greatest of greatness.

 We fulfill our amazing potential only by listening to Jesus (Mt 17:5).
 He alone is the Truth of our lives and the Way to live the life of ultimate greatness (see Jn 14:6).